sutza/mailjet-sms-webhook/README.md

 # mailjet-sms-webhook
-A webhook services to send SMS message after send emails from Mailjet
+A webhook services to send SMS messages after send emails from Mailjet API